vippsas/vipps-ecom-api/v1-deprecation.md

 # DRAFT: Deprecation of the Vipps eCom API v1

-This is the message we sent to communicate the deprecation of the API:
+This is the message we sent to communicate the deprecation of the API.

+Document version 0.1.1.

 <br/>
 <br/>
 <br/>